Space-Engineers-Modding/modding-reference/_doc/reference/tools/3d-modelling/seut/outliner/collections.md

 ---
 ![](/modding-reference/assets/images/reference/seut/collections.png)

-### SEUT (YourSceneName)
-This is the collection that contains all of the other collections SEUT

 ### Collection Breakdown
-The following is a rundown of all the collections that SEUT creates:
+Here's a quick reference of all the collections that SEUT creates, and how they are used!

 * **Main** - This collection contains the main mesh of your model.
 * **Collision** - This collection contains the collision mesh (or meshes) of your model.